 False labor vs. the real thing

 How frequent are your contractions?
-Record your contractions using a watch or clock, jotting down the time the first contraction begins and the next one begins.
+Record your contractions using a watch or clock, jotting down the time each contraction begins.
 True labor develops into a regular pattern, with contractions growing closer together.
 With false labor, contractions remain irregular.

 How long does each one last?
 Record how long each contraction lasts by jotting down when it begins and when it stops.
 True labor contractions last more than 30 seconds at the onset and get progressively longer, up to 60 seconds, whereas false labor contractions vary in length and intensity.